datagouv/csv-detective/README.md

 - Years, Dates, Jours de la Semaine FR
 - UUIDs, Mongo ObjectIds

+### Format detection and scoring
+For each column, 3 scores are computed for each format, the higher the score, the more likely the format:
+- the field score based on the values contained in the column (0.0 to 1.0).
+- the label score based on the header of the column (0.0 to 1.0).
+- the overall score, computed as `field_score * (1 + label_score/2)` (0.0 to 1.5).

+The overall score computation aims to give more weight to the column contents while still leveraging the column header.

 ### Additional options
 #### `user_input_tests` - Select the tests you want to pass